-Introducing repair over replace into the claims supply chain at Zurich
+Introducing repair over replace into the claims supply chain at Zurich UK

 Several insurers around the world are adopting 'repair over replace' policies across their home and contents and motor insurance offerings.

-One example is Zurich's recent partnership with restoration business Plastic Surgeon, which has technology that allows products like white goods with surface damage to be repaired to as-good-asnew state in both function and visual quality.
-This dramatically reduces the need to purchase new goods and speeds up the resolution of claims.
+One example is Zurich UK's partnership with restoration business Plastic Surgeon, which has technology that allows products like white goods with surface damage to be repaired to as-good-as-new state in both function and visual quality.
+This dramatically reduces the need to purchase new-goods and speeds up the resolution of claims.39

-Zurich has introduced Plastic Surgeon as a repair and restoration option into the claims supply chain
+Zurich UK has introduced Plastic Surgeon as a repair and restoration option into the claims supply chain for their customers.
 As a result, customer satisfaction has increased and the carbon footprint of claims has reduced dramatically.
 In addition, waste sent to landfill has been reduced by ~9000 tonnes each year.
 As this policy expands, flow-on effects are expected due to the reduced claims touchpoints, reliance on multi-trades on the supply chain, travel, and energy use.